Skip to main content

 For dogs who bark at things, ‘Watch Me’ is a really useful command.
 It breaks their fixation on the target of their barking and gets the focus back on you, their alpha.

-You’ll need some high-value treats (our training treats are always popular but a bit of shredded chicken will usually work too) and a quiet place to practice.
+You’ll need some high-value treats (our training treats/treats are always popular but a bit of shredded chicken will usually work too) and a quiet place to practice.
 Start by showing your dog the treat and raising your arm so it’s away from your face.
 Of course, your dog will look directly at the treat.
 But it’s eye contact that you’re aiming for.

 As soon as your dog looks over at your face, say your usual praise word (‘well done’, ‘good job’ or ‘yes’) and give your dog the treat.
 Try to do it quickly so that your dog connects their action with the reward.